 It’s pretty much a great way to travel.
 Of course, it’s not always awesome, though.
 For example, cities like Seattle can get pretty lonely by yourself and can be overwhelming if you’re not used to cities.
 But we’re here to help with a few cherry-picked tips for solo travel in Seattle!

-- A good place to stay is where you should start.
+- Finding a good place to stay in Seattle is where you should start.
 Choose somewhere that will suit you, in a decent, non-sketchy area that’s close to stuff you want to see and do.
 It goes without saying that you should read reviews to find somewhere that other solo travellers have recommended.

 - Seattle has its fair share of good social hostels.
 These are, obviously, somewhere you can get to know other travellers who are doing what you’re doing.
 A much better option for a solo traveller than an Airbnb.
 Talking to people and having actual human interaction is something that will help keep you grounded and alleviate the ‘solo travel blues’.